The Harsh Reality (Part 1)

 The day we will learn to trust each other, is the day we will begin to build bigger brands at fast rate.
 We have the talent and resources, but trust is letting us down.
 Most africans can not support a fellow african.
 In Zambia we can see this in form a neighbours not wanting to buy a commodity from a neighbour’s shop but will happily spend more more money to a distant shop for something of equal value.
 I am no encouraging us to suggregate but here, we are talking of beginning to work for a cause, with trust as a team.
 If we can not collaborate no one investor wants to invest in an individual no matter how talented.
 With a team comes opportunity but with trust, success is guaranteed.

-1 thought on “BUILDING A STARTUP IN AFRICA – Team Work & Trust”
+2 thoughts on “BUILDING A STARTUP IN AFRICA – Team Work & Trust”

 BUILDING A STARTUP IN AFRICA – Team Work & Trust – DIGILOGIC Community